Fitzophrenic/Checkpoint/README.md

 - Open the project in your IDE.
 - Run the main JavaFX file to start the application.

+## FrontEnd Instructions:
+- Once in the app, make a board for yourself and then click on it.
+- Then, once in a board, make a notes section.
+- Then type what you would like.
+It does not save yet, as that is set up for SQL.

 ## SQL Instructions:
 - install mySQL workbench with all add-ons from https://dev.mysql.com/downloads/installer/
 - start a local hosted mysql server and run the schema in the file with the excecute all option under query